projectara/greybus-spec/source/bridged_phy.rst

 This section defines the operations for a connection using the UART protocol.
-The UART protocol allows a requestor to control a UART device contained within a Greybus module.
+The UART protocol allows a requestor to control a UART device contained within a Greybus Module.

 Greybus UART Protocol Operations
 """"""""""""""""""""""""""""""""